 Overall, the transportation system is considered quite efficient, and there are regular services that run from the early hours of the morning until about midnight.
 During the height of traffic, you can expect to catch a bus approximately every 15 minutes.

-There are many inter-urban buses that depart from three main bus terminals in Chisinau.
+Many inter-urban buses depart from three main bus terminals in Chisinau.
 Purchasing tickets takes place at the terminal.

 Chisinau is also home to what is called “marshrutki”.
 A marshrutka is a minibus that picks up around 15 passengers and drops them off throughout the city.